Principal Investigator/Project Manager, Data Management and Cyberinfrastructure

 B.S., Summa Cum Laude, University of North Dakota, 1977

 M.S., University of Arizona, 1980

-Graduate Certificate in Science and Technology Policy, University of Colorado
+Graduate Certificate in Science and Technology Policy, University of Colorado at Boulder, 2007

 Science data management, digital archives management, records management, and digital library science; software and system engineering.

-PI for the University of Colorado component of the Data Conservancy
+- PI for the University of Colorado component of the Data Conservancy